 Nikujaga (Meat stew)

 Nikujaga is a Japanese dish of meat, potatoes and onion stewed in sweetened soy sauce and mirin, sometimes with ito konnyaku and vegetables.
 Nikujaga is an example of yōshoku.
-Generally, potatoes make up the bulk of the dish, with meat mostly serving as a source of flavor.
+Generally, potatoes make up the bulk of the dish, with meat mostly serving as a source of flavour.

 Dumplings / Gyoza